tonghuikang/blog/_posts/2021-11-06-starting-out-h1b1.md

 My friend recommended me Chase Bank.
 You may ask someone to refer you so that they also get their referral bonus on your first payroll.

 The only decision I have to make when opening an account is whether I want to open a savings account.
-There are restrictions on how often can you withdraw from a savings account (because it is meant for savings).
+I do not recommend opening a savings account.
+The interest offered in the savings account is abysmal.
+You also need to include in your taxes the amount of interest earned, which is a hassle worth more than the interest you earn.

-If you do not overdraft, the maximum fees incurred is probably \$12 per month from the checking account and \$5 per month from the savings account.
+If you do not overdraft, the maximum fees incurred is probably <span>$</span>12 per month from the checking account and <span>$</span>5 per month from the savings account.
 I got charged the savings account fee once.

 I had the following to open my bank account